 - Columbia Nursing does not offer distance learning, but classes are frequently computer resource enhanced.

 - Columbia Nursing does not offer part-time programs.
 However, many of our programs allow students to work in some capacity, typically part-time or per diem.

 - Does Columbia Nursing accept transfer credits from other schools?

 - Advanced standing for a course already successfully completed elsewhere may be granted on an individual basis to students as either 1) transfer credits, 2) credit by exam, or 3) course exemption.
-No more than nine credits of coursework will be accepted for Advanced Standing.
+Between 3 to 9 credits of coursework can be accepted for Advanced Standing, depending on the program of entry.
 Of these nine credits, a maximum of six may be transfer credits.
 Only courses taken before enrolling at Columbia Nursing will be considered.
 Course exemption, not transfer credit, may be granted for coursework which has been applied to an earlier degree but is deemed similar to Columbia Nursing course requirements.
-Learn more at the CUMC Housing Web Site
+Learn more about our Transfer of Credit policy.

 - Is on-campus housing available?

 - More than 1,000 students reside on the Columbia University Medical Center (CUMC) Campus in University accommodations.
 Both single student and couples housing is available for as many incoming students as possible.
 Although on-campus housing is not guaranteed, every effort is made to provide on-campus housing to students who live outside the metropolitan area.
 CUMC offers support to students seeking off-campus housing as well.
 Learn more at the CUMC Housing website.

 - Does Columbia Nursing offer any resources for international applicants?